Making the Most of Alzheimer's Caregiving at Home

 Safety in the home

-Preparing a home for someone with Alzheimer's takes planning and a systematic review.1 A loose rug or dog toys on the floor, which were once just a nuisance, could now be a hazard.
-Just as you may have once baby-proofed the home, it is now again important to revisit what in the surroundings could be harmful.
-A physical or occupational therapist could help do an evaluation.
-There are also expert services for hire and checklists available in books and online.
+Preparing a home for someone with Alzheimer's takes planning and a careful review.
+A loose rug or dog toys on the floor, which were once just a nuisance, could now be a hazard.
+Just as you may have once baby-proofed the home, it is important to revisit what in the surroundings could be harmful.1

 The basics

 Kitchen: Keep knives put away and breakables out of reach.
-Use safety knobs on the stove and install safety latches on cabinets and drawers to secure dishes, silverware, detergents, and other items that could be sharp or harmful if swallowed.
+Use safety knobs on the stove and install safety latches on cabinets and drawers to secure dishes, silverware, detergents, and other items that could be sharp or harmful if swallowed.2

 Bedroom: A baby monitor or home surveillance camera system can let you hear or see if your loved one has gotten out of bed at night or after a rest.
-Limit access to thermostats and electric heating devices, including blankets with cords or portable heating devices, which can be tripping or fire hazards.
+Limit access to thermostats and electric heating devices, including blankets with cords or portable heating devices, which can be tripping or fire hazards.1-3

 Bathroom: Like the kitchen, keep cabinets latched to prevent access to harmful things, including cleaning products, nail scissors, etc. Install grab bars by the toilet, in the bath, and shower.
 Consider a shower chair or bench for safety.
 Cover the floor if it is a naturally slippery surface.
-Water temperatures can be restricted to prevent hot water burns.
+Water temperatures can be restricted to prevent hot water burns.1-3

 Be prepared